~ ARCTICPEAK ~

 2000

 This receiver is plain fun!
-It's very sensitive and have a wide frequency coverage, it's versatility and functionality makes it my first choise as a second receiver to go with the main rig.
+It's very sensitive and have a wide frequency coverage, it's versatility and functionality makes it my first choice as a second receiver to go with the main rig.

 Check out this site for more information about the YAESU VR-5000: